green-coding-solutions/website/content/jobs/junior-green-software-developer.md

 - HTML
 - CSS
 - Javascript ES6
-- Framwork development in Javascript (Reac, Vue.js, Svelte or similar)
+- Framework development in Javascript (React, Vue.js, Svelte or similar)
 - Databases (MariaDB, PostgreSQL, MongoDB, SQLite or similar)
 - Hosting providers (Cloudflare Pages, Digital Ocean, Heroku or similar)
 - At least around a 6-12 months experience in using one of these programming languages: Node.JS / Javascript or Python or PHP

-Spoken languages are english or german.
-So if you are fluent in any, you are good to go.
+Spoken language in the team is English.
+But we are a mixed group of English and German speakers.

 &nbsp;